MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ### Process Time-Tracking report

-Use the Process Time-Tracking report to drill into usage and step-level run-time data for a single guide.
+Use the Process Time-Tracking report to analyze step-level run-time data for a single guide.
 The following graphic illustrates the parts of the report.

 ![Process Time-Tracking report](media/process-time-tracking-report.PNG "Process Time-Tracking report")